WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 In just one row we already write all pages customers visited; no longer are we repeating `user_id` field for each page entry as before.

-For those who know about [norm forms](https://en.wikipedia.org/wiki/Database_normalization), BigQuery goes to the opposite direction: the more denormalized data is, the better; storage costs are not as bad as processing resources, if a row already contains everything it needs then shuffle phase becomes much more efficient.
+For those who know about [norm forms](https://en.wikipedia.org/wiki/Database_normalization), BigQuery goes to the opposite direction: the more denormalized data is, the better; storage costs are not as bad as processing costs; if a row already contains everything it needs then shuffle phase becomes much more efficient.

-Instead of running `JOIN`s operations with huge amounts of data we write everything required on each row and save the database the trouble of having to shuffle around up to teras or petabytes of data.
+Instead of running `JOIN`s operations with huge amounts of data, we write everything required on each row and save the database the trouble of having to shuffle around up to teras or petabytes of data.

 To start getting some acquaintance with this concept, let's exercise a bit.
 We recommend you to create files in the [answers](./answers) folder with the name of the task (notice we already have some files there but they are encrypted ;)!)